-Bonds other than loan-backed and structured securities are stated at amortized cost using the interest method.
+Bonds are stated at amortized cost using the interest method.
 Bonds in or near default (rated NAIC 6) are stated at the lower of amortized cost or fair value.
 Refer to Note 7 - Fair Value Measurements, for a discussion of the valuation approach and methods for bonds.